Contact me on facebook or instagram

 Eileen O'Donnell is a ceramic sculptor living in Baltimore, Maryland.
 She studied art and English literature at Saint Joseph's University (B.A.
 1995) and received a B.F.A. in Three Dimensional Fine Art from Moore College of Art and Design in 2000.
 Eileen has always been fascinated with the art and mythology of ancient cultures.
-She explores the themes of the mystery of life and death, fertility and nature in her work, and feels a connection to the artists from so long ago who struggled with the same questions.
+In her work she explores the intersection of nature, culture, religion, and the “other.”
 She has shown her work in solo and group exhibitions and juried shows.
-In 2010 she was selected as the Louisiana ArtWorks NOLA artist in residence.
-She is currently part of the Springboard Artists group at the Baltimore Clayworks, where she also makes her work in the upstairs studio.
+She has been a Louisiana ArtWorks NOLA artist in residence, and received a grant from Creative Capital.
+In 2018 she began teaching at the Baltimore Clayworks, where she also makes her work in the upstairs studio.

 I am interested in exploring the way my experience of religion effectively separated me from others, and even parts of myself.
 Growing up in the Catholic Church, in an Irish Catholic family, I saw how beliefs were considered sacred and spilled over into political life.
 As I grew older, and searched for new ways to relate to the larger world, I found inspiration in ancient cultures and ritual objects.
 My work is a way for me to explore and challenge my relationship to “the other.”

 I use the forms and titles of traditional religious objects in my sculptures as a foundation for my work.
 I've taken the idea of the tabernacle, as an object to house the sacred body and blood of Christ, and inserted my own content.
 In this way I am challenging the idea of who “belongs” there.